 The School of Environment, Education and Development makes a significant financial contribution to the cost of the field course.
-You are also expected to contribute financially and you will be informed of the required contribution in semester 1.
+You are also expected to contribute financially to some of the courses.
+The amount will vary depending on the destination and you should bear this in mind when making your field course selection.
+An estimated field course contribution will be indicated for each destination on the selection form; it is unlikely but possible that this estimated contribution will change prior to departure.